Kaikōura: Biodiversity

-Banded dotterel

-The double-banded plover, known in New Zealand as the banded dotterel or pohowera, is a species of bird in the plover family that nests on stony beaches around the Kaikōura peninsula and South Bay.
-The species is listed as Nationally Vulnerable.
-Breeding success of banded dotterels at Kaikōura has been severely affected by predation from cats.
-A community-driven action plan is being developed to protect the habitat of nesting shorebirds at South Bay, with support from Environment Canterbury, Kaikōura District Council, University of Canterbury and Te Rūnanga o Kaikōura.

 Dark Sky Sanctuary

 An initiative was launched in 2022 to achieve international recognition of a dark-sky preserve in the Kaikōura area.
 The intention was to reduce the problems that lighting causes for Hutton's shearwaters.
 The Kaikōura District Council had already modified streetlighting, to reduce the risk to the birds.
 In April 2022, the Mayor of Kaikōura said that the dark-sky reserve initiative had the full support of the council, and would be a boost to tourist numbers, especially during the winter period.
-The Kaikōura Dark Sky Trust applied to DarkSky International for designation of an International Dark Sky Sanctuary in August 2024, and the designation was announced on 11 September 2024.
+The Kaikōura Dark Sky Trust applied to DarkSky International for designation of an International Dark Sky Sanctuary in August 2024, and the designation was announced on 12 September 2024.
 The sanctuary covers an area of 2,039 km2, representing around 98% of the Kaikōura District, excluding the Kaikōura township.
 The Trust plans to apply for the Kaikōura township to be recognised with international dark sky community status.

+Amenities

+Takahanga Marae

+The tangata whenua of Kaikōura are Ngāi Tahu and their hapū (sub-tribe) Ngāti Kurī, who hold customary tribal authority over an area (rohe) that includes all of the Kaikōura District.
+Takahanga Marae is a marae (tribal meeting ground) of Ngāti Kurī and is the headquarters of Te Rūnanga o Kaikōura.
+The marae was built on a site that has been occupied for over 450 years, on a terrace overlooking Kaikōura.
+It was originally a pā site for Kāti Māmoe, and later occupied by Ngāti Kurī.
+The current marae was opened in 1992.
+The buildings include the wharenui (meeting house), named Maru Kaitatea after an ancestor.
+The wharenui contains carvings overseen by Cliff Whiting and artworks contributed by many Māori and Pākehā artists.

+After the 2016 Kaikōura earthquake the marae became a critical welfare centre, providing food and emergency accommodation for people displaced in the earthquake.
+The marae served 10,000 meals in the week after the earthquake to anyone who needed them, including stranded tourists and emergency workers.